zl101/heart_rate_sentinel_server/README.md

 + Prefer patient age entered as float, so 6 months would be 0.5
 + Requires patient id's to be positive integers
 + Check tachycardic based on values from wikipedia
++ Sakai is not accepting submissions, currently deployed at vcm-7452.vm.duke.edu:5000